 What information should be recorded on the form?

-Between you and your parent try to think of every location that has been important to them –think back to when they were young and the places they loved to visit.
+You, and if possible, with your parent, try to think of every location that has been important to them – think back to when they were young and the places they loved to visit.
 Detail all their places of work; even if a company they used to work for doesn’t exist anymore, provide the location.

 Gather historic information from other members of the family too because people with dementia often revisit periods of time in their long-term memory, especially to places which have an emotional attachment to them.